amdelamar/blog/content/post/fixing-akka-http-substream-source-error.md

 It basically checks the result of the inner function and determines if a retry is needed.
 So since the result is an `Either[String, Done]` type, it will retry on `Left` errors and pass-through on `Right` objects.

-This looks ok at a glance... but its wrong.
+This looks fine at a glance... but its wrong.

 I have a retry around the uploadStream method.
 So if a failure is encountered during upload, like `EntityStreamException`, `TimeoutException`, or `SocketException`, then it would try again.
-But that means I would be consuming the `Source` stream more than once, and bam! `IllegalStateException: Substream Source(EntitySource) cannot be materialized more than once` happens.
+But that means I would be consuming the `Source` stream more than once, and bam! `IllegalStateException:` `Substream Source(EntitySource) cannot be materialized more than once` happens.
 So I needed to fix this method to re-download if a failure occurs during upload.
+Rather than try to re-used the same stream again.

 This was easy to fix; I just moved the `retryPolicy` to wrap the overall function rather than individual requests.